LeandroJan/nginx-njs/README.md

 7. Upload a static HTML file to the `test` bucket, and you should be able to access it directly through the nginx exposed route.

+8. Access the static content in the bucket using the URL provided by the NGINX pod, appending the name of the HTML file to the URL.

 ## Important Notes
 - If you wish to change the bucket name, you can do so.
 - The name `test` is hardcoded in the `nginx.conf` file.
 Update the bucket name in the following section by modifying the `proxy_pass` URL: